kazburrel/lara-http-enums/TESTING.md

 # Testing

 This document provides information about testing the LaraHttpEnums package.

 ## Requirements

 - PHP 8.2 or higher
-- PHPUnit 10.0 or higher
+- Pest 2.0 or higher
 - Composer

 ## Running Tests